ampawd/interactive-geometry/README.md

 ####Features to be added:
 1. Tools for constructing and transforming 3D shapes
+2. Curve constructing tool
-2. Full support on mobile devices
+3. Full support on mobile devices

 ####Technologies used:
 HTML5 canvas, javascript(with some ES6 features)